 First, it will be good to know that Las Vegas streets are laid out in a way that makes sense.
 For the most part, the roads don’t have a lot of confusing twists and turns.
 As a directionally challenged person myself, I really appreciate that!

-You can get on a road like Sahara or Tropicana on one side of the valley and it will go straight across to the other side of the valley.
+You can get on a road like Sahara or Tropicana on one side of the valley, and it will go straight across to the other side of the valley.
 There are certainly exceptions, but for the most part, this is how it works.

 Also, in some cities, the same road can change names three or four times in just a few miles.
-Generally, that isn’t the case here, which is really nice.
+Generally, that isn’t the case here, which is nice.

 Long Traffic Signals

 Las Vegas is home to the never-ending traffic signal.
-The traffic signals in Vegas are some of the longest traffic lights I’ve ever experienced in my years driving.
-There are a ton of traffic signals and if you get stopped at a red light (and you will), it may last five minutes or longer.
+The traffic signals in Vegas are some of the longest traffic lights I’ve ever experienced in my years of driving.
+There are a ton of traffic signals, and if you get stopped at a red light (and you will), it may last five minutes or longer.

-For instance, we only live 6 miles from the Strip but with stoplights, it will often take us upwards of 20-30 minutes to get there.
-So if you’re planning to head across town on surface streets be sure to add in some extra time to account for slow traffic lights.
+For instance, we only live 6 miles from the Strip, but with stoplights, it will often take us upwards of 20-30 minutes to get there.
+So if you’re planning to head across town on surface streets, be sure to add in some extra time to account for slow traffic lights.

 Another note about the traffic lights in Vegas is that they don’t seem to be timed for the speed of the traffic in any way.
 So maintaining a constant speed from one light to the next doesn’t help to line things up so that you can hit mostly green lights.
 Why not?
 I have no idea.
 I guess it would make too much sense 🙂